ryan-fornara/google-assistant-battleship/README.md

 Feel free to create a branch to improve this project.
 Reach out to me and changes made can be published.

 Authors:
-Sam Bungar
+Sam Bungar,
-Nathaniel Bury
+Nathaniel Bury,
-Ryan Fornara
+Ryan Fornara,
-Matthew Gillen
+Matthew Gillen,
-Andrew Rosenberg
+Andrew Rosenberg &
 Nathaniel Rowe